Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Deixe-me resumir, Theodoro: a morte d'esse velho Mandarim idiota traz-lhe á algibeira alguns milhares de contos.

-Let me summarize, Theodore: the death of that old idiotic Mandarin brings him a few thousand gold pieces.
+Let me summarize, Theodoro: the death of this old idiot Mandarin brings him a few thousand reis in his pocket.

 Póde desde esse momento dar pontapés nos poderes publicos: medite na intensidade d'este gozo!

-From this moment, he can kick public powers: meditate on the intensity of this pleasure!
+From that moment on, he can kick against the public powers: meditate on the intensity of this joy!

 É desde logo citado nos jornaes: reveja-se n'esse maximo da gloria humana!

-It is immediately quoted in the newspapers: review yourself at the peak of human glory!
+He is immediately cited in the newspapers: bask in this peak of human glory!

 E agora note: é só agarrar a campainha, e fazer ti-li-tin.

-And now note: it's just grab the bell, and make ti-li-tin.
+And now note: just grab the bell, and make ti-li-tin.

 Eu não sou um barbaro: comprehendo a repugnancia d'um gentleman em assassinar um contemporaneo: o espirrar do sangue suja vergonhosamente os punhos, e é repulsivo o agonisar d'um corpo humano.

-I am not a barbarian: I understand the repugnance of a gentleman in assassinating a contemporary: the splatter of blood stains the hands shamefully, and it is repulsive to watch a human body suffer.
+I'm not a barbarian: I understand a gentleman's repugnance to murder a contemporary: the spattering of blood stains his fists shamefully, and the agonizing of a human body is repulsive.

 Mas aqui, nenhum d'esses espectaculos torpes...